phani7/react-basics/README.md

 2. git add .  (for adding the chnages to the staging area.)
 3. git commit -m "name of the changes"
 4. git push -u oringin newbranch name

+## HOW TO MERGE THE BRANCHES WITH THE MAIN

+1. git checkout Day1(main)
+2. git merge Day2(sub branch)
+3. git push --set-upstream origin Day1